Get E-Book

 socket.write('B');

 Nagle's algorithm is TCP send-side batching for small writes.
-When enabled, it tries to avoid sending many tiny TCP segments while earlier small data is still unacknowledged.
-It can hold new small data briefly so more bytes can be sent together after an ACK arrives or enough data accumulates.
+When it is enabled, the TCP stack tries to avoid sending many tiny TCP segments while earlier small data is still unacknowledged.
+It may hold new small data briefly so more bytes can be sent together after an ACK arrives or after enough data accumulates.

 TCP_NODELAY is the socket option that disables Nagle's algorithm.
 Node exposes it through socket.setNoDelay().